elixirsydney/elixirsydney/2020/04/202004-elixir-sydney.md

 ![inline](https://www.dropbox.com/s/a3352nwrtqb7pq3/alembic-logo.jpg?dl=1)

 ^
-Alembic is our food sponsor tonight.<br />
+Alembic is our Zoom account sponsor tonight.
 Alembic are a boutique consultancy specialising in Elixir and GraphQL.
 If you need a hand with a project or API, you should get in touch with them!

 ---